criani/simplescan/README.md

    This script will automatically pull and run the autoinstall script on your Pi / ARM64 type system and install Docker (if needed) and the required images, and will set up and start SimpleScan in a Docker container listening on port 5000 of the host system.
    To access SimpleScan simply open a browser and go to `http://<host-IP>:5000` where `<host-IP>` is the IP address of the Docker host.

+   NOTE: if you ever need to recreate the container for whatever reason, you can just run the script again.
+Scans will persist on the host in /opt/simplescan/scans and reports will be in /opt/simplescan/reports.

 #### Ubuntu/Debian

 1. **Download and run the Auto-Install Script**